Scarinci Hollenbeck, LLC, LLCScarinci Hollenbeck, LLC, LLC

 Unlike a traditional company, a SPAC is essentially a blank-check company or a shell company.
 It has no underlying operations.
 In addition, its business plan rarely extends beyond a search for a yet-to-be-named target.
 Accordingly, the prospectus to prospective investors focuses almost exclusively on the experience of the founders and/or management team of the SPAC.
 It may also identify the business, specific industry, or geographic area that the SPAC plans to target.

 The sponsors of the SPAC supply the initial capital to form the SPAC.
-As the Security and Exchange Commission explains, a SPAC IPO is often structured to offer investors a unit of securities consisting of shares of common stock and warrants.
+As the Securities and Exchange Commission explains, a SPAC IPO is often structured to offer investors a unit of securities consisting of shares of common stock and warrants.
 A warrant is a contract that gives the holder the right to purchase from the company a certain number of additional shares of common stock in the future at a certain price.

 Once the IPO closes, the management team has a specified period of time (typically two years) to complete a merger or acquisition, often referred to as a “de-SPAC transaction.”
 While a portion of the funds is set aside to pay fees and expenses associated with the search for a target entity, the majority of the funds raised through the SPAC’s IPO are placed into a trust.
 The funds are held until the SPAC identifies and closes on a merger or acquisition target.
 Additionally, the SPAC must use at least 80 percent of its net assets for any such transaction.